sylingd/tencent-cos-and-cdn-action/README.md

 - cos_put_options: The options that will be passed to `uploadFile` as is, in JSON format. [official documentation](https://www.tencentcloud.com/document/product/436/43871)
 - cdn_type: CDN type, you can choose regular CDN (`cdn`) or EdgeOne CDN (`eo`).
 Default is `cdn`
 - cdn_prefix: CDN url prefix if you are using Tencent Cloud CDN or Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.
-- cos_replace_file: Whether to replace the existing file, optional: `true` replace, `false` not replace, `crc64ecma` replace the changed file through crc64ecma comparison.
+- cos_replace_file: Whether to replace files with the same name.
 Default is `true`
+  - `true` Replace all (suitable for scenarios where a lot of files change each time)
+  - `false` Do not replace all (suitable for scenarios where a few files change each time and the file name contains hash)
+  - `crc64ecma` Replace changed files through crc64ecma comparison (suitable for scenarios with a large number of files)
 - cdn_wait_flush: Whether to wait for CDN refresh to complete.
-Defaults is `false`
+Default is `false`
 - eo_zone: The Zone ID if you are using Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.
 - local_path(**Required**): Local path to be uploaded to COS.
 Directory or file is allowed
-- remote_path(**Required**): COS path to put the local files in on COS
+- remote_path: COS path to put the local files in on COS.
+Default is `(empty string)`
 - clean: Set to `true` for cleaning files on COS path which are not existed in local path.
-Default is false
+Default is `false`

-> If `cos_replace_file` is not `true`, a read request will be added for each file, and Tencent Cloud may charge corresponding fees.
-However, after it is turned on, files with the same name will not be uploaded repeatedly, which can reduce the number of write requests.
-It is recommended to turn it on when there are few file changes each time.
+  - This function will only clear the files under `remote_path`.

+> If `cos_replace_file` is not `true`, or `clean` is turned on, the number of read requests is increased by: number of objects in the bucket / 1000 times.
+For example, if there are 3100 files with the prefix `remote_path` in the bucket, the number of read requests is increased by 4 times.

 ## Demo